OskyRosky/MachineLearning/README.md

 - **Output expected**: Predictions for labels as in supervised learning but with the model also able to extract features as in unsupervised learning.
 - **Algorithms**:

-Self-training
-Co-training
-Semi-Supervised Support Vector Machines (S3VM)
-Label Propagation and Label Spreading
+Self-training, Co-training, Semi-Supervised Support Vector Machines (S3VM), Label Propagation and Label Spreading, Semi-supervised Gaussian Processes, Graph-based Semi-Supervised Learning, Semi-Supervised Neural Networks
-Semi-supervised Gaussian Processes
-Graph-based Semi-Supervised Learning
-Semi-Supervised Neural Networks
-Generative Models
-Multi-view Learning
-Transductive Support Vector Machines
+Generative Models, Multi-view Learning, Transductive Support Vector Machines

 **d.
 Reinforcement Learning**: Algorithms learn to perform an action from experience by maximizing some notion of cumulative reward.